johnamdickson/portfolio-project-2/README.md

 ### Media

-- The site logo was created using Hatchful, a free logo design service offered by Shopify.
+- The site logo was created using Hatchful, a free logo design service offered by [Shopify.](https://www.shopify.com/tools/logo-maker)
+- The site colour scheme pallete was generated using the palette creation tool in [Color Hex.](https://www.color-hex.com/)
-- The site background image is from Freepik - <a href="https://www.freepik.com/free-vector/wild-animal-cartoon-character-forest-scene_14801768.htm#query=cartoon%20jungle&position=49&from_view=search&track=ais">Image by brgfx</a> on Freepik
+- The site background image is from <a href="https://www.freepik.com/free-vector/wild-animal-cartoon-character-forest-scene_14801768.htm#query=cartoon%20jungle&position=49&from_view=search&track=ais">Freepik.</a>
-- - Conversion of mp4s to GIFs using free service on the [ezgif.com](https://ezgif.com/video-to-gif) website.
+- Conversion of mp4s to GIFs using free service on the [ezgif.com](https://ezgif.com/video-to-gif) website.
 <br><br>
 <a href="#top">BACK TO TOP 🔼</a>